 & CULTIVATING LEADERS

-We look forward to a great week!
+We aim to have a great week at RMS!

 Justin Goldsmith, Principal

 - Our weekly newsletter, TALON TALK, will be sent out every Sunday afternoon.

 - The Reynolds MS website and calendar showcases a year at a glance on the events throughout the year.

 - Twitter - @PISDReynolds

 January - High School Course Selection is open in Skyward.
 Closes Feb.
 3rd

 Monday, 1/30 - 2/3 - Hope Week Activities and Dress Up Days (see flyer below)

 Monday, 1/30 - PHS Counselors on Campus - 8th Grade Course Selections

 Thursday, 2/2 - PHS Counselors @ RMS for Coffee with the Counselors, 8:45am in library